 A client-side tool needs to:

-1. Query the RPC for your token accounts (a single API call)
+- Query an RPC provider like Helius for your token accounts (a single API call, sent directly from your browser)

 Practical Security Recommendations